-- Add 1 teaspoon cinnamon, 1/4 teaspoon nutmeg, and 1/2 teaspoon pumpkin pie spice and stir to combine.
-The final mix will look a little bit wet.
+- Add 1 teaspoon cinnamon, 1/4 teaspoon nutmeg, and 1/4 teaspoon cloves, 1/4 teaspoon ginger, and stir to combine.
+The final mix will look a bit wet.

-- Pour your mixture into the bottom of a springform cake pan and spread it evenly on the bottom, then pack the crust evenly along the sides of the pan and throughout the middle.
+- Pour your mixture into the bottom of a springform cake pan and spread it evenly on the bottom, packing the crust into a tight layer.

-- Allow the crust to firm up in the fridge for 15 minutes before adding the cheesecake mixture.
+- Allow the crust to firm up in the fridge for at least 15 minutes before adding the cheesecake mixture.